-As per the prescriptions of the Protocol, CapeNature or its assigned representative, is the management authority responsible for developing and co-ordinating implementation of the Uilkraals River EMP, as the entire estuary is contained within the municipal boundary (Figure 1) and is a priority estuary featured in the Western Cape Protected Areas Expansion Strategy.
+As per the prescriptions of the Protocol, CapeNature or its assigned representative, is the management authority responsible for developing and co-ordinating implementation of the Uilkraals River Estuary EMP.
+The estuary is situated within the municipal boundary (Figure 1) and is a priority estuary featured in the Western Cape Protected Areas Expansion Strategy.
+It is also situated adjacent to the Uilkraalsmond Nature Reserve managed by CapeNature.

-Figure 1: Location of the Uilkraals River Estuary within Overstrand Municipality
+Figure 1: Location of the Uilkraals River Estuary within Overstrand Municipal Area

-The RMA is responsible for overall co-ordination of the actions of other implementing agencies, and not the implementation actions themselves.
+The RMA, in addition to mandated actions, is responsible for the overall co-ordination of the actions of other implementing agencies, and not the implementation of all actions themselves.